Geoalert/mapflow-docs-en/source/faq.rst

 **Can I upload my own images for processing?**

-    Yes, but only when using the :doc:`Geoalert API </api/processing_api>` or :doc:`plugin Mapflow for QGIS <api/qgis_mapflow>`.
-It is planned to add this functionality to Mapflow Web in the next releases.
+    Yes, and we keen on improving the experience of using your data with the Mapflow.
+Check our :doc:`user guide <> `on how to do it.

 **Can I buy satellite imagery from you?
 How can I validate the results?**

-    You can't buy as we don't resell iamges.
+    You can't buy as we don't resell images.
 We provide service to extract data from images.
-However you can preview input images as XYZ layer to conduct the results validation.
+However you can preview the input images as XYZ layer to conduct the results validation.

-**Can you control the channels of the RGB data used?**

-    In the current version, the Mapflow platform uses only the standard set and configuration of RGB channels.

 **Can I use non-RGB data like radar data?**

-    No, you can’t.
-We currently don’t support SAR imagery as raw data.
+    No, you can’t for default models.
+You can contact us about the development of the custom model.

 Vector data
 ------------

-**Can I download the results in a format other than GeoJSON?**

-    Yes, you can, as soon as you are a paying user.
-To do this, in your *Project* in the *Results* tab, select *“Open in geojson.io”*, then, in the menu bar, select *Save* and the format you need (you can save in formats: CSV, KML, GeoJSON, TopoJSON, WKT, Shapefile).

 **Is it possible to process multiple areas in one request?**